On-Page Optimization: The Complete Checklist 2026

 | Readability | Well-structured and understandable | Short paragraphs, lists, tables |

-- Secondary keywords: In H2/H3 headings and body text
+- Secondary keywords: In H2/H3 headings and in the body text

-- LSI keywords: Naturally weave in semantically related terms
+- LSI keywordsNaturally, sprinkle in semantically related terms.

 URL structure is an often underestimated on-page factor.
 A good URL is short, descriptive, and contains the primary keyword.